Oakes Daylilies is a family-owned business that is a classic story of a “hobby gone out of control”.

 These Days –

-Oakes Daylilies grows over 50 acres of daylilies, and ships plants around the country as well as internationally.
-Our annual Daylily Festival attracts folks from around the nation.
+Since Bill Oakes’ passing in 1998, Ken and Stewart have continued adding and testing new varieties each year, and currently grow over 50 acres of daylilies.
+Oakes Daylilies ships plants around the country as well as internationally, and our annual Daylily Festival attracts folks from around the nation.